 Government-affiliated and non-governmental organizations with implementation-ready restoration projects can submit proposals under this outcome.
 Projects must address water quality to the mainstem of the Chesapeake Bay or Atlantic Coastal Bays by reducing non-point source pollution, namely nitrogen, phosphorus and sediment.
-Projects should be cost-effective, located in targeted areas and implementation-ready.
-Projects that maximize the restoration opportunity by improving habitat and enhancing resiliency to coastal flooding and increased precipitation events will be given priority; this includes a robust riparian buffer for stream restoration projects.
-Funds cannot be used to bank water quality credits, meet compensatory mitigation requirements (i.e. new or re-development) or otherwise sold for profit.
+Projects should be cost-effective, located in targeted areas, and implementation-ready.
+Projects that maximize the restoration opportunity by incorporating habitat and enhancing resiliency to increased precipitation events will be given priority; this includes a robust riparian buffer for stream restoration projects.